 Learn more about Lauren

-Role on Team: Mindful Moments Facilitator
+Role on Team: Mindfulness Facilitator

-Learn more about Lynn
+Learn more about Melina

 Melissa Campagnolo, RYT, C-IAYT

-Role on Team: Mindful Moments Instructor
+Role on Team: Yoga Instructor and Mindfulness Facilitator

 Melissa is an experienced yoga teacher & therapist and Buteyko Breathing Educator.
 She has completed Foundations of Applied Mindfulness Meditation at U of T’s School of Continuing Studies.
 She encourages you to personalize yoga and meditation and bring their teachings into daily life.
 Melissa's classes involve a reflection topic/intention, gentle yoga practice, relaxation, breathing practice and seated/lying down mindfulness meditation.
 All of her classes are beginner friendly with modifications available.